dmastylo/RPI-Class2Go/README.md

     have to.
 See the section below for a list of all the shoulders we are standing on.

-To bring this to life then we've built a few key features:
+To bring this to life we've built a few key features.

 * *Content Management*.
 We have built a simple content management system where course information (videos, static pages, problem